Setup a Chromatic workflow with Turborepo

 To do so, add a required status check for the chromatic job on the default branch ruleset:

-Add a required status check for the "chromatic" job
+When adding a required status check, search for the job name, not the workflow name.

 If the repository uses Renovate bot or Changesets automation tools, consider excluding the branches they create from the default branch ruleset: